catzy007/AnimeInterface/README.md

-### My Battery Max is simple program that tells you when you should unplug or plug your laptop charger :octocat:
+### AnimeInterface is simple program that display any information you want but with somewhat interactive :octocat:
-_this program need acpi to working properly_
+anime interface is bunch of little module that display message trough you guess it "anime interface" this program feature character "AI Chan" from anime "Sakurasou no Pet na Kanojo"

 #### to use MyBattMax
+My Battery Max is simple program that tells you when you should unplug or plug your laptop charger

 * install acpi and gtk3 `sudo apt install acpi gtk+-3.0 -y`
 * clone this repo
 * goto GUI directory